fpsunlock-official/PRIVACY_POLICY.md/README.md

 # Privacy Policy

-This app "Dragon Owner" (published by SMAX Developer) does NOT collect any personal data from users.
+This app "FPS UNLOCK" (published by SMAX Developer) does NOT collect any personal data from users.
 All user data is stored locally on the device.

 ## Data Collection